 Beginning with creating punk rock record covers at night, while working a day job producing financial investment charts...

 I fell into this career by accident, between art schools.
 At the age of 22, done with working in restaurant kitchens, which, while fun, was not going to be a career for me...
 I saw an ad in the paper for a “chartist”.
 Sure, why not?
 I called HR, came in for an interview, filled out some forms, and was then hired based on being both an art college dropout and the recent manager of baking at a bistro in Harvard Square.
 They saw potential in someone with both visual and managerial background.
 This was Fidelity in Boston, at a time when the charting department was evolving into the in-house graphics department.
 I learned on the job.
-And I was very lucky.
+I was very lucky.
+And so were they.

 I have a dual career in both fine and graphic arts.
 The two balance and inform each other.
 They each make me better at both.